Firgrep/next-office-booking-app/TASKLOG.md

-* Build functionality with rooms linked to user

-* make dashboard UI
+* fine-grain calendar day selection to remove those that have already passed for today

 * block all user interaction on billing page until update refetch completes.CHECK THIS